outeniqua-studios-za/apocapi-1/README.md

 # apocapi
-I am a python web and mobile test automation framework
+A Python web and mobile test automation framework

 ### Prerequistes